Impact of the COVID-19 pandemic on education in the United Kingdom: Mid-March – nationwide shutdown

 On 18 March, the Welsh government announced that all schools in Wales would be closing by 20 March.
 On the same day, the First Minister of Scotland Nicola Sturgeon announced that Scottish schools would also be closing from 20 March, and may not reopen before the summer.
 Later that day, it was announced that schools in Northern Ireland would close to pupils immediately and to staff on 20 March.
 Shortly thereafter, the Secretary of State for Education, Gavin Williamson announced that schools in England would close from 20 March for an unspecified length of time.
 Prime Minister Boris Johnson said that schools would still look after the children of key workers, and vulnerable children, and for England the Department for Education published guidance on eligibility on 19 March.

 The Coronavirus Act 2020, which came into force on 25 March, gave the relevant ministers and departments across the UK powers to shut educational institutions and childcare premises.

 The UK government also announced that GCSE and A Level exams were to be cancelled, an unprecedented action in UK educational history, and that grades were to be given out based on predicted grades and teacher assessment.

+Following these impacts, the Quality Assurance Agency for Higher Education published various resources on securing academic standards during the rapid move to online provision and assessment, such as "COVID-19: Thematic Guidance - Securing Academic Standards and Supporting Student Achievement".